hasibulhimu49/full-stack-assignment-2-git/learnings.md

 5.Pull Requests:
    -Description: Pull requests are used to discuss and review code changes before merging them into the main branch.

+### 2 more of my learnings

+6.Forking Repositories:
+   -Description: Forking creates a personal copy of another user's repository.
+It lets you experiment with changes without affecting the original project.
+This is essential for contributing to open-source projects.

+7.Issues and Bug Tracking:
+   **Description**: GitHub Issues track bugs, enhancements, tasks, and questions.
+They help organize and prioritize work and facilitate discussions among contributors.